signalogic/SigSRF_SDK/codecs_readme.md

 <a name="DSGetPayloadHeaderToC"></a>
 ## DSGetPayloadHeaderToC

 DSGetPayloadHeaderToC() returns a nominal AMR or EVS payload header ToC based on payload size.
 For EVS, this API should be called *only* with non-collision ("protected") payload sizes.
 The returned ToC is normally one byte, including a 4-bit FT (frame type) field, so it's returned in the low byte of the return value, but could be larger for other codecs if supported.
 See the AMR and EVS specs for ToC bit fields definitions.
-The return value is < 0 for error conditions.
+A value < 0 is returned for error conditions.

 [//]: # (Note param alignment here is a few spaces more because of length of API name, JHB May 2025)